What Documents Do I Need for My Personal Injury Case?

 You may find the following documents particularly helpful.
 However, it’s important to remember that every case is unique, and your lawyer will be able to provide you with advice on any specific evidence your case may require.

 While police reports are not conclusive, they are often a great starting point when building a personal injury case.
+Your lawyer can help you understand what’s written in your accident report.
 They may also lead to further reports from labs or other agencies working with the police investigators.

 A witness statement is a declaration by anyone who may have seen or heard the accident.
 Witnesses might also include people with relevant information about the accident or its context.
 Those who can complete witness statements include: